once and you should see the words "ROBOFORTH OK" displayed.

 In case (c) the host can continue some other task without

-NOTES: (1) All characters which come back from the controller
+NOTE: All characters which come back from the controller must be used up or "buffer overflow" will occur.

 : DEMO INITIALISE MAIN-PROG ;

-The word DEMO can be made to execute immediately on power-up by
+The word DEMO can be made to execute immediately on power-up by setting the switch on the front panel to the auto position (see diagram 2) and entering:-

 AUTO DEMO and follow with USAVE to save to flash ROM.

-jumper must be put back to warm start position until AUTO is used
+Before ever DEMO is forgotten, or words below it re-compiled the key switch must be put back to warm start position until AUTO is used again.

 Interrupt from external signal.

 If enabled the chosen word in Intvec will execute upon change of state of PB 6 from high to low.
-Enable interrupts with a jump to enh (see Information block).
-Disable with a jump to dish (see information block).

 On an interrupt occurring further interrupts are disabled.
 The jump to intret re-enables interrupts.
 Using a jump to xintret (see Information block) instead of intret leaves interrupts disabled.